Gauahar Khan: Personal life

 Khan was in a relationship with Kushal Tandon, her Bigg Boss 7 co-contestant in 2013, but later they broke up.

-In November 2020, she got engaged to actor Zaid Darbar son of music director Ismail Darbar, Zaid Darbar.
+In November 2020, she got engaged to actor Zaid Darbar, son of music director Ismail Darbar.
 The two were married on 25 December of the same year.
 On 20 December 2022 she announced on her instagram that the couple is expecting their first child together.
-On 10 May 2023 she gave birth to a baby boy, named 'Zehaan'.
+On 10 May 2023 she gave birth to a baby boy, named 'Zehaan'. and their second son, ‘Farwaan’ was born on September 1, 2025.